JaydonBui/Weee-Incentivize-Share-Growth-Ecomerece/README.md

 💹 Gamification can turn mundane actions (sharing a basket) into repeatable, scalable engagement

-Data is essential at every step — from identifying advocates to validating follow-buy conversions
+🎯 Data is essential at every step — from identifying advocates to validating follow-buy conversions

-When sharing feels natural, fun 🎉, and rewarding 🏆, users help each other — and growth happens organically.
+When sharing feels natural, fun, and rewarding, users help each other — and growth happens organically.